Multiple sclerosis: Human endogenous retroviruses

-Medications

-Medications that influence voltage-gated sodium ion channels are under investigation as a potential neuroprotective strategy because of hypothesized role of sodium in the pathological process leading to axonal injury and accumulating disability.
-There is insufficient evidence of an effect of sodium channel blockers for people with MS.

 Pathogenesis

-MS is a clinically defined entity with several atypical presentations.
-Some auto-antibodies have been found in atypical MS cases, giving birth to separate disease families and restricting the previously wider concept of MS.

 Anti-AQP4 autoantibodies were found in neuromyelitis optica (NMO), which was previously considered a MS variant.
 A spectrum of diseases named NMOSD (NMO spectrum diseases) or anti-AQP4 diseases has been accepted.
 Some cases of MS were presenting anti-MOG autoantibodies, mainly overlapping with the Marburg variant.
 Anti-MOG autoantibodies were found to be also present in ADEM, and a second spectrum of separated diseases is being considered.
 This spectrum is named inconsistently across different authors, but it is normally something similar to anti-MOG demyelinating diseases.

 A third kind of auto-antibodies is accepted.
 There are several anti-neurofascin auto-antibodies that damage the Ranvier nodes of the neurons.
 These antibodies are more related to the peripheral nervous demyelination, but they were also found in chronic progressive PPMS and combined central and peripheral demyelination (CCPD, which is considered another atypical MS presentation).

-In addition to the significance of auto-antibodies in MS, four different patterns of demyelination have been reported, opening the door to consider MS as a heterogeneous disease.